Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: LIChI: linear and iterative combinations of patches for image denoising

 where $Y_i^m = \pi(y_m)_i = X_i + \tau_m (Y_i - X_i)$ with $X_i= \pi (x)_i$ and $Z_i^{m-1} = \pi (z_{m-1})_i$.

-In its current state, (\ref{risklocal2}) cannot be solved easily as in (\ref{risklocal1}) because the probability distribution of the pixels contained in $Z_i^{m-1}$ is intractable.
+In its current state, \eqref{risklocal2} cannot be solved easily as in \eqref{risklocal1} because the probability distribution of the pixels contained in $Z_i^{m-1}$ is intractable.
 Indeed, the repeated aggregation/extraction steps from which $Z_i^{m-1}$ is formed make obtaining its law cumbersome.
-However, it can be approximated by construction as a convex combination of the $i^{th}$ noisy and noise-free similarity matrices $Y_i = \pi(y)_i$ and $X_i = \pi(x)_i$, respectively, that is:
+However, it can be approximated by construction as a convex combination of the $i^{th}$ noisy and noise-free blocks of similar patches $Y_i = \pi(y)_i$ and $X_i = \pi(x)_i$, respectively, that is: